hyobear/CAR-CRASHER_LD34/README.md

 + Removed all sound effects and music from game and files.
 + Removed options screen.

+*Known Bugs*
++ Player can just spam left and right to get far.

 **0.65a [12-13-15]**

 + New (terrible) sprites.